jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_exceptions.rst

 code from the chapter
 *************************************************************************************

-:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a person with conditions: tests and solutions>`
+:ref:`Do you want to see all the CODE I typed in this chapter?<how to make a person with Exceptions: tests and solutions>`

 ----